webpack/webpack-cli/OPTIONS.md

   --resolve-exports-fields-reset                                                     Clear all items provided in configuration.
 Field names from the description file (usually package.json) which are used to provide entry points of a package.
   --resolve-extensions <value...>                                                    Extension added to the request when trying to find the file.
   --resolve-extensions-reset                                                         Clear all items provided in configuration.
 Extensions added to the request when trying to find the file.
-  --resolve-fallback-alias <value...>                                                Ignore request (replace with empty module).
+  --resolve-fallback-alias [value...]
+Ignore request (replace with empty module).
 New request.
+  --no-resolve-fallback-alias                                                        Negative 'resolve-fallback-alias' option.
   --resolve-fallback-name <value...>                                                 Request to be redirected.
   --resolve-fallback-only-module                                                     Redirect only exact matching request.
   --no-resolve-fallback-only-module                                                  Negative 'resolve-fallback-only-module' option.